 - RECAP browser extension for free PACER access

-Best for: Litigators, researchers needing primary source documents, firms monitoring federal cases
+Best for: Litigators, researchers needing primary source documents, and firms monitoring federal cases

 Pros: